USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_Build_Using_Module_Load_Intel.md

 module avail
 ```

-5. Load module environment for the a compiler (Intel|GCC|PGI) and mpi package corresponding to that compiler (e.g. openmpi).
+5. Load module environment for a compiler (Intel|GCC|PGI) and mpi package corresponding to that compiler (e.g. openmpi).

 ```
 module load intel18.2